sorainnosia/CordovaMudBlazor/readme.md

 ```
 CordovaMudBlazorPatch.exe /all
 ```
+Now you are ready to build the cordova project and test building APK and test running the APK

 ## CordovaMudBlazorPatch
 This program is a rough patching software, it patches build.gradle, AndroidManifest.xml, index.html, MudBlazor css file, MudBlazor js file and other css files.